DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 With stun locks and knockback, it can be very easy to virtually render an enemy as useless by trapping them in a combo.
 Enemies should be given at least one opportunity to engage with the player (given they are not immediately killed)

 #### Revenge Meter
-- As enemies take damage,
+- As enemies take damage, they build up a "Revenge Meter"
+- When the meter fills up, the enemy activates a "*Revenge Counter*"

+#### Re

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on